ShivamRaut16/ShivamRaut16/README.md

 "Crafting code is not just my profession, it's my passion, my art."
 — Shivam Raut

 Hey there!
-I'm [Shivam Raut](link/to/linkedin), a detail-oriented and enthusiastic diploma student with a strong foundation in frontend development.
+I'm [Shivam Raut](link/to/linkedin), a detail-oriented and enthusiastic  in frontend development.
 I'm passionate about crafting innovative solutions to real-world problems.
 With a keen eye for detail and a love for clean, efficient code, I'm driven to deliver impactful projects that leave a lasting impression.

 📧 **Reach out:** shivamraut.work@gmail.com
 🌐 **Connect:** [LinkedIn](link/to/linkedin) | [GitHub](link/to/github)